 Out here in the crosstimbers, we have snakes and other pests that sometimes get into the garage.
-Our pest control service had put the glue traps down only the week before in order to catch any snakes not warded off by the “Snake be Gone” pellets he had spread.
+We hired pest control experts washington only a week before in order to catch any snakes not warded off by the “Snake be Gone” pellets he had spread.
 Unfortunately, some kind of worm had gotten trapped, the bird spied the worm, and now the bird was trapped.

 Thirty minutes, one spatula, three pin feathers and hundreds of tiny clipped down feathers later, the tiny bird was free, but worse for the wear.
 We took him to what we felt was a safe place in the yard and set him free.
 He hopped and flapped his wings, probably testing whether or not he could fly.
 We assumed he could preen some percentage of the remaining glue residue himself, but still aren’t sure how he fared.
 When we returned from the grocery store, he was gone.